bchadfield/csw-website/help/add-preview-template-to-content.markdown

     will be shown in the dropdown.
 5. Click Save.

-How you preview content depends on your role:

-* *Admin/Editors*: Click on Actions and select Preview.
-* *Reviewers/Approvers*: Click on the Preview button at the top of the content box.
+The content will now use the preview template when in a read-only workflow stage (all stages except draft and edit) or when a workspace admin clicks the Preview option in a content items More menu.